Philemon – Paul’s Plea to a Friend, on Behalf of a Slave

 i.
 Essentially, Paul gave Philemon the freedom to do what was right in love before the Lord, and he gave the freedom to do it on his own choice and not out of Paul’s compulsion.

 3. (15-16) Paul explains the providential hand of God at work in Onesimus’ escape.

 a.
-Departed for a while: It was true that Philemon departed, but Paul would send him back.
+Departed for a while: It was true that Onesimus departed, but Paul would send him back.
 Somehow departed for a while doesn’t sound nearly as bad as escaped slave.

 i.
 In writing departed for a while, Paul spoke softly of a slave’s escape.
 Clarke said of this phrase, “This is another most delicate stroke.”

 b.
 For perhaps he departed for a while for this purpose: In some ways the escape of Onesimus was nothing but trouble.
 It deprived Philemon of a worker and an asset.
 It made Onesimus a criminal, possibly subject to the death penalty.
 Yet in it all, Paul could see a purpose of God and he wanted Philemon to see the purpose also.

 i.
 The phrase, “for perhaps” is important.
 It showed that Paul did not come to Philemon in this manner: “Philemon, God has shown me His hidden hand at work, and you must accept what I see also.”
 Instead, for perhaps means Paul’s heart is like this: “Philemon, it seems to me that God is working in unusual ways here.
 Let me tell you what I see, and perhaps it will make sense to you.”